 To get started:

-- Add the records that appear to your DNS.
-For more information on this, see the "Configuring your Records" section below.
+Add the records that appear to your domain's DNS records manager.
+For more information on this, see the "Configuring your records" section below.

 Configuring your records